esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Information extraction

 With this term we refer to a collection of techniques for extracting relevant information from the text or a document and finding relationships between those.
 This task is useful to discover cause-effects links and populate databases.
-For instance, finding and classifying relations among entities mentioned in a text (e.g., X is the child of Y) or geospatial relations (e.g., Amsterdam is north of Bruxelles).
+For instance, finding and classifying relations among entities mentioned in a text (e.g., X is the child of Y) or geospatial relations (e.g., Amsterdam is north of Bruxelles)

 ### Named Entity Recognition (NER)